Skills Development

 • You were enrolled in an educational institution full-time (including periods of summer employment or part-time employment while enrolled).

-Eligible individuals underrepresented in Nova Scotia’s labour market may participate in the program with a minimum of 24 months Labour Force Attachment.
+• You identify as a member of an underrepresented group in Nova Scotia’s labour market and have been fully participating in the labour market for at least 24 months before you apply.
 Persons who identify with one or more of the following may be eligible:

 • Indigenous (including but not limited to Mi’kmaq)